 MacOS comes with a fully-featured calendar app, but it’s possible that you may not like it and are looking for a better alternative.
 With that said, know that you have plenty of options in front of you.
 Let’s talk about truly the best calendar apps for Mac in 2021 – we have four suggestions we believe you’ll like.

-Flexibits’ calendar app Fantastical really lives up to its name, offering an experience that arguably beats out even Apple’s own Calendar app.
-It lets you connect all your accounts easily – iCloud, Google, Yahoo, obscure ones like CalDAV, you name it – then see them all elegantly organized into the stylish flat interface.
+Flexibits’s calendar app Fantastical lives up to its name, offering an experience that beats out even Apple’s Calendar app.
+It lets you connect all your accounts easily – iCloud, Google, Yahoo, and even obscure ones like CalDAV, you name it – then see them all elegantly organized into this app’s stylish interface.

-Perhaps the reason you want to leave Apple’s Calendar app is not to be tied into the big corporate machine, in which case Google Calendar might not be for you.
+Perhaps the reason you want to leave Apple’s Calendar app is not to be tied into the big corporate machine, in which case Google Calendar may not be for you.
 But with one of the most user-friendly interfaces around and plenty of quality-of-life features, like the option to quickly type appointments and toggle calendars, Google’s free offering may tempt you.
-It’s easy to export data and collaborate on your Calendar with other people and is smooth to sync up with Apple’s iCloud services.

 There’s no actual desktop app for Google Calendar.
-It’s all browser-based and syncs up with the corresponding app on iOS and Android, but it’s free, and there’s a good chance you don’t want any third-party software clogging up your system.
-That being the case, this one’s a winner for those with Google accounts.
+It’s all web browser-based and syncs with the corresponding apps on iOS and Android.
+But it’s free, and there’s a good chance you don’t want any third-party software clogging up your system.

 We understand that many of you want a dedicated Mac calendar app.
 However, some want an all-in-one solution instead.
 That’s the reason we recommend Outlook, as this truly is one of the best calendar apps for your Mac in 2021.
 It may be “old-school” in some ways, but you’ll be surprised how capable and powerful Outlook has become.